NilPointer-Software/bdfd-wiki/src/premium/customImages.md

      ![example3](https://user-images.githubusercontent.com/69215413/126851897-314262e5-8f9c-459f-865a-88de836e703b.png)

-3. Provide a image name and tag.
+3. Provide an image name and tag.
 The tag is used in `$customImage[]` to get the image.
 The name can be anything.

      ![Screenshot_20220809-223744](https://user-images.githubusercontent.com/95774950/183711379-3fb0ae4b-1f65-426d-bcdc-ab7204b9e792.jpg)